Colin’s Story: An Energy-Efficient Self-Build

 Colin, a retired pilot, set out to fulfil his long-held ambitions of building his own home.
 Colin wanted to create a large, open-plan house that would be particularly energy-efficient, and included renewable technologies.
 After an extensive search and interview process, Colin appointed eco-home specialists, Allan Corfield Architects, to design his new self-build home.
-Given their experience of lending for self-build projects with high energy ratings, he chose Ecology to help fund the development.
+Given their experience of lending for self-build projects with high energy-efficiency ratings, he chose Ecology to help fund the development.

 Despite not pursuing Passivhaus certification, Colin’s house exceeded expectations in the airtightness test after the triple-glazed windows were installed: “In the end we actually managed to achieve an airtightness value of 0.8, which is pretty incredible,” said Allan Corfield.

 The light-filled timber-clad house features a range of renewable energy technologies.
 These include an air-source heat pump, a mechanical ventilation heat recovery system, triple-glazing, and 4kW of solar photovoltaic (PV) panels.